zincbase/zincdb/docs/API Reference.md

 **Notes**:

-* If the given path is an ancestor to one or multiple existing leaf nodes, the given value must be an object, and would internally be matched to each corresponding leaf node within the given path.
+* If the given path represents an ancestor to one or multiple existing leaf nodes, the given value must be an object.
+The object's content would be internally be matched to each corresponding leaf node within the given path.
 If an existing node cannot be matched, it will be taken to be deleted.
 If the object contains properties or descendant properties that cannot be matched in the database, an error will be thrown and the operation would be aborted.

 ## `delete`